bubbagump2020/baby-names-spa/baby_names_spa/README.md

 ## TODO - Stretch Goals

 ~~ 1.
 Use Redux state management for the UI ~~
-2. Clicking on a name crosses it out (and clicking again un-crosses it out).
-This crossed-out state should persist across sessions and between users viewing the same list.
+~~ 2.
+Clicking on a name crosses it out (and clicking again un-crosses it out).
+This crossed-out state should persist across sessions and between users viewing the same list. ~~
 ~~ 3.
 Only allow names with letters and (at most) one space. ○ Good:  ‘Sally Lou’, ’Stanley’, ‘JoeBob Pringles’ ○ Bad: ‘C3P0’, ’Stan the Man’ ~~ Note: Half done, triple names and up still allowed
 ~~ 4.
-Real-time updates when multiple people are working on the same list ● Client-side sorting of names (Alphabetical, By Input Time, By Length) ~~ Note: Might be done, difficult to test currently
+Real-time updates when multiple people are working on the same list  ~~ Note: Might be done, difficult to test currently
 5. Allow the user to manually prioritize the list using drag-and-drop functionality
+6. Client-side sorting of names (Alphabetical, By Input Time, By Length)

-Stretch Goals: Half done
+Stretch Goals: Mostly done